grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 }
 ```

-The `static` block can be configured one or multiple times to scrape metrics with different sets of `dimensions`.
+You can configure the `static` block one or multiple times to scrape metrics with different sets of `dimensions`.

 | Name          | Type           | Description                                                                                                                                                  | Default | Required |
 | ------------- | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- | -------- |